Switzerland during World War I and World War II: World War I

-Switzerland maintained a state of armed neutrality during the first world war.
+Switzerland maintained a state of armed neutrality during the First World War.
 However, with two of the Central Powers (Germany and Austria-Hungary) and two of the Entente Powers (France and Italy) all sharing borders and populations with Switzerland, neutrality proved difficult.
 Under the Schlieffen Plan, the German General Staff had been open to the possibility of trying to outflank the French fortifications by marching through Switzerland in violation of its neutrality, although the plan's eventual executor Helmuth von Moltke the Younger selected Belgium instead due to Switzerland's mountainous topography and the disorganized state of the Belgian Armed Forces.
-From December 1914 until the spring of 1918, Swiss troops were deployed in the Jura along the French border over concern that the trench war might spill into Switzerland.
+From December 1914 until the spring of 1918, Swiss troops were deployed in the Jura Mountains along the French border over concern that the trench war might spill into Switzerland.
 Of lesser concern was the Italian border, but troops were also stationed in the Unterengadin region of Graubünden.

-While the German-speaking majority in Switzerland generally favored the Central Powers, the French- and, later, Italian-speaking populations sided with the Entente Powers, which would cause internal conflict in 1918.
+While the German-speaking majority in Switzerland generally favored the Central Powers, the French- and, later, Italian-speaking populations sided with the Triple Entente, which would cause internal conflict in 1918.
 However, the country managed to keep out of the war, although it was blockaded by the Allies and therefore suffered some difficulties.
 Nevertheless, because Switzerland was centrally located, neutral, and generally undamaged, the war allowed the growth of the Swiss banking industry.
 For the same reasons, Switzerland became a haven for foreign refugees and revolutionaries.

 Following the organization of the army in 1907 and military expansion in 1911, the Swiss Army consisted of about 250,000 men with an additional 200,000 in supporting roles.
 Both European alliance-systems took the size of the Swiss military into account in the years prior to 1914, especially in the Schlieffen Plan.

 Following the declarations of war in late July 1914, on 1 August 1914, Switzerland mobilized its army; by 7 August the newly appointed general Ulrich Wille had about 220,000 men under his command.
 By 11 August Wille had deployed much of the army along the Jura border with France, with smaller units deployed along the eastern and southern borders.
 This remained unchanged until May 1915 when Italy entered the war on the Entente side, at which point troops were deployed to the Unterengadin valley, Val Müstair and along the southern border.